LCGroupIT/angular-enum-list/README.md

 }
 ```

- You can use this list in native select in html-file:
+ For example you can use this list in native select in html-file:
 ```html
  <select class="form-control" formControlName="SexKind" [(ngModel)]="model.SexKind">
       <option *ngFor='let status of enums.SexKind | enumList : { canBeEmpty: false, dictName: "SexKind" }'